CakesnCodes/CakesnCodes/README.md

 - 👋 Hi, I’m @CakesnCodes
 - 👀 I’m interested in ...
-Game designing, Cryptids, and Puzzle games
+Web designing, Cryptids, and Puzzle games
 - 🌱 I’m currently learning ...
 Python, HTML, and cybersecurity
 - 💞️ I’m looking to collaborate on ...
+Nothing atm
 - 📫 How to reach me ...
 You can't atm, Sorry!
 - 😄 Pronouns: ...
 She/they
 - ⚡ Fun fact: ...
 My name is inspired by Chef's Hello, World!
 Cake recipe made by Mike Worth